-While many travelers think of ski and snowboarding when Colorado’s Breckenridge, Keystone and Copper Mountain come to mind, these resorts in Summit County, at the top of the Rockies, are actually terrific year-round destinations.
-For visitors who prefer the warm months, there’s unlimited hiking to (or toward) the top of 14,000 foot mountains, mountain biking on rugged trails and biking on paths that climb and descend hundreds of feet between towns.
-The region offers excellent golfing, fishing and rafting.
-With to-die-for scenery, excellent hotels and enough good restaurants to keep foodies tasting for a year, it’s no wonder Summit County attracts visitors from all over the world.
+Many travelers primarily think of skiing and snowboarding Breckenridge, Keystone and Copper Mountain, but these Summit County resorts, at the top of the Rockies, are terrific year-round destinations.
+There’s unlimited hiking on 14,000 foot mountains, mountain biking on rugged trails, and biking routes that climb and descend between towns.
+The region also offers excellent golfing, fishing and rafting.
+With to-die-for scenery, excellent hotels and enough restaurants to keep foodies happy for a year, Summit County attracts worldwide visitors.

-Old gold mining town, ski town, resort town – Breckenridge is all of these and more.
-Called simply “Breck” by locals, it’s approximately 70 miles from Denver via I-70 and Route 9.
-As you head into town you are passing huge mounds of river gravel dredged up by the gold boats.
+Breckenridge is an old gold mining town, ski town, resort town and more.
+Called “Breck” by locals, it’s approximately 70 miles from Denver.
+Heading into town you’ll see huge mounds of river gravel dredged up by gold boats.

-There’s still a lot of gold under the town, but Breck is now noted more for white gold (snow) and tourism.
-The historic Main Street and immediate side streets are still lined with some original buildings, now housing restaurants, galleries, sports shops and boutique stores.
+There’s still a lot of gold under Breck, but it’s more well-known now for white gold (snow) and tourism.
+The historic Main Street and immediate side streets are still lined with original buildings, now housing restaurants, galleries, boutiques and sports shops.

-Beyond the historic core, newer buildings and homes sprawl up to the base of Breckenridge Ski Resort’s peaks.
-In winter there’s skiing – downhill and cross-country – and snowmobiling to the Continental Divide.
+Beyond the historic core, newer homes sprawl up to the base of Breckenridge Ski Resort’s peaks.
+In winter there’s downhill and cross-country skiing and snowmobiling to the Continental Divide.
 In summer there’s hiking, mountain biking, golf on a public Jack Nicklaus course and lots of music.
-Here’s a two-day itinerary to explore Breckenridge, Copper, Keystone and the rest of Summit County in the summertime.

-Copper Mountain, just off I-70, exit 201, opened in 1972 but much of the building took place later between 2001 and 2009.
-While it doesn’t have the history of Breckenridge, it has the advantage of a compact core.
-Once at Copper, you can park your car and forget it.
-Copper lays claim to being the largest ski area in Summit County (although Keystone disputes it) and is more self-contained than Breckenridge.
-Copper’s ski slopes have a layout that naturally separates skiers and boarders by ability.
-Beginners and intermediates tend to favor the slopes on the west.
-More advanced skiers stay east at the Alpine and Super Bee lifts, although they also migrate to the Sierra lift at the top of the western slopes.
+Copper Mountain, just off I-70, opened in 1972 but most was constructed between 2001 and 2009.
+It has the advantage of a compact core; upon arrival, you can park your car and forget it.
+Copper claims to be the largest ski area in Summit County (although Keystone disputes it) and is more self-contained than Breckenridge.
+Copper’s slopes naturally separate skiers and boarders by ability.
+Beginners and intermediates favor western slopes.
+More advanced skiers stay east at the Alpine and Super Bee lifts, although they also migrate to the western Sierra lift.

-Keystone resort, which opened in 1970, is about 100 miles from Denver via I-70 and Highway 6.
-The ski slopes sprawl across three mountains, reachable from two base areas: Mountain House and River Run.
-Most skiers and snowboarders park in lots near River Run because the River Run gondola climbs up the face of Dercum Mountain.
-North Peak and the Outback mountains can be accessed from there.
-Keystone offers night skiing on Dercum.
-(Parking in the day lot or riding the shuttle to River Run still requires a walk through the village to get to the gondola.)
+Keystone, which opened in 1970, is about 100 miles from Denver via I-70.
+Its slopes sprawl across three mountains, reachable from two base areas: Mountain House and River Run.
+Most skiers and snowboarders park near River Run because its gondola climbs up the face of Dercum Mountain.
+North Peak and the Outback mountains are accessed from there.
+Keystone also offers night skiing on Dercum.

-Keystone resort has lots of lodging in condos and a main lodge that surround a small lake.
-In the winter, there’s ice skating on the lake, which is often a focal point of apres skiing/boarding for families.
-Keystone has a full range of summer activities, including two exceptional golf courses.
-The resort is very family friendly, and many packages – summer and winter – include free lodging, skiing and other activities.
+Keystone offers lots of condos and a main lodge surrounding a small lake.
+Ice skating here is a family focal point of apres skiing/boarding.
+Keystone has a gamut of summer activities and two exceptional golf courses.
+Look for year-round family friendly packages that include lodging, skiing and more.